AliceO2Group/WebUi/docs/tutorial/time-server.md

 );
 ```

-We will send the date every 100ms as a "server-date" message if we receive the "stream-date" command from the client.
-If we receive it again, we will stop it by killing the timer of 100ms.
+The date will be pushed by server every 100ms as a "server-date" message.
+This action will be trigged when clients sends "stream-date" command.
+If the command is received once again it will stop the updates.

 ```js
 let streamTimer = null;